A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Statistical Inference

 Each step of the algorithm requires $O(\max \{\QR, \QL \}^2)$ variational EM algorithms which converge in a few iterations as a result of the local initialization.
 Inferring an independent SBM on each level beforehand is a fast way to start with good initialization and allows us to state on the independence of the model at the same time as we just need to compare the sum of the $ICL_\Ind$ and $\ICL_\MLVSBM(\widehat{\QR}, \widehat{\QL})$.

 \paragraph{Package}

 All the codes are available as an \texttt{R} package at \href{https://chabert-liddell.github.io/MLVSBM/}{https://chabert-liddell.github.io/MLVSBM/}.
 It features the simulation and inference of multilevel networks with symmetric and/or asymmetric adjacency matrices, model and independence selection.
-It also handles missing at random data \citep{rubin1976inference} on the adjacency matrices and link prediction.
+It also handles missing at random data \citep{rubin1976inference} on the adjacency matrices \OA{}{of one or both levels } and link prediction.